bhatiaabhinav/RL-v2/dev guide.md

 - [X] Printing basics to console?
 An agent or hard coded?
 - [] Parallel envs code might not be done properly in core yet.
 - [] All the TODO tags in the code

+Housekeeping:
+- [X] Video Record Unwrapped - can couple with renderer .. or monitor?
+  - Let's do monitor because can upload monitor logs to gym site then.
+Also, manager records the stats of the wrapped env.
+Might need standardized (by openai) raw stats of unwrapped env.
+- [ ] Video Record Obs
+  - how?
+- [ ] Other Wrappers can record as required